thalyssonDEV/bash-linux/README.md

 # Linux Terminal with Python

 **Description**
-This project implements a basic Linux terminal in Python, with functionalities similar to **Bash**.
+This project implements a basic Linux terminal in Python, with additional features and similars to Bash.
 The goal is to emulate a command-line shell, allowing the execution of system commands and interaction with the operating system.

 ## Technologies Used